Emergency (video game series): Emergency HQ

 Emergency HQ is the first Free-to-play-Spin-Off for Android and iOS.
 The game was released in 2018.
 In the missions, the player calls the needed rescue units and gives them orders via tapping a button in their ring menu and selecting a target.
 After completing a mission successfully, the player gets coins and mission points.
 With the coins, players can upgrade their vehicles and buildings, as well as buy decorations for their base.
 With the earned mission points, players can climb the leaderboard of their league.
 Players can also form rescue alliances and support each other.
 Typically for a Free-to-play game, waiting times for upgrades can be decreased with a premium currency that can be purchased with real money.

 Reception

 According to the Pocket PC-magazine, Emergency HQ is a successful implementation of the Emergency game principle: “In conclusion: a strong classic re-issued for the mobile gaming market”.

 Reception

 Emergency has become the best known title by Sixteen Tons Entertainment.
-As of 2019, games of the series are being played all around the world.
-Emergency HQ alone has more than 1,000,000 downloads in the Playstore.
+Emergency HQ has more than 1,000,000 downloads in the Playstore.

 The series for the PC received overall mixed reviews from critics, with ratings ranging from 39% to 86% for different titles of the series.
 Emergency DS, Emergency 2012 and Emergency iPad have been nominated for the German Computer Games Award.

 As of 2019, Emergency has an active modding community for more than a decade.
 Although Emergency is a game ″not for everyone," critics praise the unusual setting and love for detail in the game design.
 According to Feuerwehr-Magazin, a German magazine for firefighters, Emergency is still one of the best firefighting games in 2019.